TheologyCommons/Bible.Outline/MD/Hebrews.md

-HEBREWS 1
+Hebrews 1
 =========

 Hebrews opens with a discussion of Christ as the selected one and the superior one.

-CHRIST, THE SELECTED ONE (1:1-3):
+Christ, The Selected One (1:1-3):
 ---------------------------------

 The Father has chosen his Son to minister in four allimportant areas.